-In the same study as above, cigarette smoking was also found to cause a significantly greater increase in heart rate during light exercise.
-Which all just shows that smoking taxes the athlete’s body in a number of less desirable ways.
+In the same study as above, cigarette smoking was also found to cause a significant increase in heart rate during light exercise, which all shows that smoking taxes the athlete’s body in several less desirable ways.

 Can Running Help You Kick the Habit?

 But there is good news too!
 And the news is even better for running smokers.
 There is convincing evidence that activities such as running can lower your desire to smoke.
-UK scientists reviewed 19 different studies on the subject in 2013 and found a negative correlation between physical activity and smoking in each and every one.
-After as little as 5 to 40 minutes of moderate to vigorous exercise, the craving to smoke decreased in all of the study participants.
-Which underlines the value of a single running session when the craving to smoke strikes.
+UK scientists reviewed 19 different studies on the subject in 2013 and found a negative correlation between physical activity and smoking in everyone.
+After as little as 5 to 40 minutes of moderate to vigorous exercise, the craving to smoke decreased in all of the study participants, which underlines the value of a single running session when the desire to smoke strikes.
 Simply lace up and run!

 Take, for example, Ken Thomas, who went from smoking 2.5 packs of cigarettes per day to running ultra marathons.
 Nearing retirement, Ken wanted to enjoy the next chapter of his life, and not spend it sick and unhealthy.
-So he tackled small benchmarks at a time.
+A combination of running and smoking was not an option, so he tackled small benchmarks at a time.
 Every time he felt like smoking, he put on his running shoes instead and ran to the postbox.
 The distance he’d run would increase every time, and soon he found himself running around the block.
-According to Ken, running gave him something else to focus on (instead of smoking), and it made him feel really, really well.
-Which encouraged him to run even more and stop smoking for good.
+According to Ken, running gave him something else to focus on (instead of smoking), and it made him feel well, which encouraged him to run even more and stop smoking for good.

-- Physical activity reduces cigarette cravings, Scientific journal, May 25, 2013 ,
+- Physical activity reduces cigarette cravings, Scientific journal ,

-- The effect of habitual smoking on measured and predicted VO2max, Scientific journal, Sep 05, 2009 ,
+- The effect of habitual smoking on measured and predicted VO2max, Scientific journal ,

-- The effect of smoking on energy expenditure and plasma catecholamine and nicotine levels during light physical activity., Scientific journal, Dec 01, 1999 ,
+- The effect of smoking on energy expenditure and plasma catecholamine and nicotine levels during light physical activity., Scientific journal ,

-- Ken Thomas: How I Stopped Smoking and Started Running, Online publication, May 02, 2013 ,
+- Ken Thomas: How I Stopped Smoking and Started Running, Online publication ,